MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

    2. The end user installed an update of the binary (for example from the store), which cleared away the old CodePush updates, and gave precedence back to the JS binary in the binary.
 Therefore, it would exhibit the same behavior as #1

    3. The `updateState` parameter is set to `UpdateState.RUNNING`, but the app isn't currently running a CodePush update.
-There may be a pending update, but the app hasn't been restarted yet in order to make it active.
+There may be a pending update, but the app hasn't been restarted yet to make it active.

    4. The `updateState` parameter is set to `UpdateState.PENDING`, but the app doesn't have any currently pending updates.